 More Delicious Winter Squash Recipes to Try:

-- Butternut Squash Noodles with Brown Butter Sage Sauce
+- This is a fun way to serve butternut squash.
+These Butternut Squash Noodles with Brown Butter Sage Sauce is the perfect side dish

 - 14 ounces butternut squash puree, (I used a canned organic butternut squash puree)